 11.1 The price of the Services will be the Fee as set out in the relevant Quotation.
 VAT shall be added at the statutory rate and, if applicable, is payable by the Customer.

 11.2 How you must pay.
-Payment can be by cash, check, bank transfer or credit/debit card or mobile pay.
-If you pay by credit/debit card is subject to pre-authorisation.
-Ontrack will send an email approving authorisation for payment which must be successfully passed prior to Ontrack commencing the Services or delivering the products.
-If such authorisation is refused to us, we will not be liable for any delay or non-delivery of the Services and the Order may be deemed to be cancelled.
+Payment can be by cash, cheque, direct debit, bank transfer, credit/debit card or mobile pay.
+If you pay by credit/debit card Ontrack will send you a payment link to a secure 3rd party payment platform to complete the payment process once the work is completed.
 Some Services, such as file listings (see Service Description) are payable prior to commencement of the Services.
 For other Services, following completion of the Order, payment must be made to Ontrack before any recovered Data is returned.
 Business Customers that apply for credit terms must pay their invoice within the agreed terms, subject to providing Ontrack with a signed acceptance of our order or a valid purchase order.

 11.3 If you fail to pay to us any amount due under these Terms we may retain the Equipment and Data until you make full payment.
 If you do not make full payment within 90 (ninety) calendar days of the due date we may, without liability or consulting you further, dispose of your Equipment and/or Data in line with applicable law.
 We will also charge interest to you on the overdue amount at the rate of 4% a year above the base lending rate of Barclays Bank plc from time to time.
 This interest will accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.